 Many Android users are still waiting for the Android Lollipop update while some of the lucky users are blessed with either official or leaked updates.
-A couple of days back we shown you how to update the exynos Note 3 with the model number SM-N900 to Android 5.0 Lollipop using the leaked firmware.
-Unfortunately if you’ve missed it, follow the below link to update your Note 3 to Lollipop.
+A couple of days back we showed you how to update the Exynos Note 3 with the model number SM-N900 to Android 5.0 Lollipop using the leaked firmware.
+Unfortunately, if you’ve missed it, follow the below link to update your Note 3 to Lollipop.

 First of all, grab the files required from the downloads section below and follow the step-by-step instructions carefully.